Uniqueness problem for accretive Schr\"{o}dinger operators with complex singular coefficients: Introduction

 where the complex-valued coefficients $q$ and $r$ satisfy the conditions

-From now on, we assume without loss of generality that the formal differential expression becomes the form~\eqref{fde_Shr}, and its coefficients satisfy conditions~\eqref{cond_Main}.
+From now on, we assume without loss of generality that the formal differential expression takes the form~\eqref{fde_Shr}, and its coefficients satisfy conditions~\eqref{cond_Main}.

 The article is structured as follows.
-Section~\ref{sec:SO} gives the regularization of the formal differential expression~\eqref{fde_Shr} using properly selected quasi-derivatives and describes the maximal, pre-minimal, and minimal operators associated with expressions $l$ and $l^{+}$ in the Hilbert space $L^{2}(\mathbb{R})$.
-Section~\ref{sec_ShrOp_mAccretivity} presents Theorem~\ref{th_MAccretivityMAIN_A}, which contains sufficient conditions for the $m$-accretivity of minimal operators for $l$ and $l^{+}$, provided that the pre-minimal operators in the space $L^{2}(\mathbb{R})$ are accretive.
+In Section \ref{sec_ShrOp_mAccretivity} we establish our main uniqueness result (Theorem \ref{th_MAccretivityMAIN_A}), which contains sufficient conditions for the $m$-accretivity of minimal operators for $l$ and $l^+$, provided that the preminimal operators in the space $L^2(\mathbb{R})$ are accretive.
+To achieve this, in Section \ref{sec:SO} we develop a regularization technique using Shin--Zettl quasi-derivatives.
+We describe the maximal, pre-minimal and minimal operators associated with expressions $l$ and $l^+$ in $L^2(\mathbb{R})$.
 Section~\ref{sec:IntTpTh} contains Theorem~\ref{th_MAccretivityMAIN_B}, which gives other conditions for the $m$-accretivity of minimal operators.
 These conditions are imposed only on the behaviour of $\mathrm{Im\,}r$ on some sequences of finite intervals that tend to $\pm \infty$ as $n\rightarrow\pm\infty$.
+Appendices A and B contain supplementary results on accretive differential operators with regular or smooth coefficients.
+Theorem \ref{th4} provides necessary and sufficient conditions for the accretivity of such operators.
+Theorem \ref{th5} describes a wide class of accretive Schr\"odinger operators with real-valued coefficients that fail to be $m$-accretive.
+Theorem \ref{th_ApendixB} shows that the sufficient conditions for $m$-accretivity in Theorem \ref{th_MAccretivityMAIN_A} are sharp, even in the case of smooth real-valued coefficients.
+Examples 1 and 2 illustrate the main results of the paper.